Loading recipe…

 Anatomy of a cascade drop

-winners must be semantic, not diffed
+Winners are semantic, not diffed

-Compute winners from your game logic:
+Always compute winners from your match-detection logic:

 function winnersOfX(grid: string[][]): Cell[] {